Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Input Processing

 where $m_i$ and $m'_i $ represent the original and normalized pixel intensities in the $n$ images.
 Under the assumption of Lambertian reflectance, the effect of albedo can be removed.
 However, PS-FCN (Norm.) \cite{chen2022deep} cannot perfectly handle the condition of non-Lambertian surfaces.
-Because for regions with specular highlights, the observations under other light directions will be suppressed after normalization \cite{chen2022deep}, as shown in the yellow boxes in Fig. \ref{fignormalization}.
+In regions with specular highlights, the denominator of Eq. \ref{normalizationeq} becomes larger, leading to the suppression of observations after normalization \cite{chen2022deep}.
+As shown in the red boxes in Fig. \ref{fignormalization}, the original normalization method \cite{chen2022deep} excessively suppressed the highlighted regions, whereas the double-gate normalization method \cite{ju2022Normattention} provided more reasonable shading cues in these regions.
 Although max-pooling can naturally ignore non-activated features, the suppressed observations are not equal to the suppressed features, \emph{i.e.}, the changing appearance of an observation may cause larger feature values.
-Therefore, Ju \emph{et al.} \cite{ju2022Normattention} proposed a double-gate observation normalization to better handle the non-Lambertian surfaces with spatially-varying materials.
-In the method, two gates are set at the lowest 10\% ($P_{10}$) and the highest 10\% ($P_{90}$) grayscale values of all pixels and put it on the denominator of Eq. \ref{normalizationeq}, as follows:
+Therefore, Ju \emph{et al.} \cite{ju2022Normattention} proposed a double-gate observation normalization to better handle the non-Lambertian surfaces with spatially varying materials.
+In the method, two gates were set at the lowest 10\% ($P_{10}$) and the highest 10\% ($P_{90}$) grayscale values of all pixels and put them on the denominator of Eq. \ref{normalizationeq}, as follows:

 where the set $\mathcal{S}$ is controlled by the two gates, such that $m_i \in \mathcal{S}$ if $Gate(P_{10}) < m_i < Gate(P_{90})$, for $i = 1, 2, \cdots, n$.
 It can be seen that the non-Lambertian effects are removed in the red boxes in Fig. \ref{fignormalization}.
 However, this method has to concatenate with the original images, since discarding some grayscale values in the denominator can be viewed as a nonlinear process, which may affect the shading cues for photometric stereo \cite{ju2022Normattention}.